I. Employees and Applicants with Disabilities

 Students requesting to have an Emotional Support Animal residing in university housing must apply with the ADA Coordinator by providing a formal request explaining the need for an Emotional Support Animal, the support that the animal provides to alleviate the disability, and medical documentation of a disability.

-Specifically, the student must submit documentation on the letterhead of a treating physician or qualified mental health provider documenting that: (1) the individual has a disability; (2) the animal is necessary for the individual to have an equal opportunity to use and enjoy their University residence; and that (3) there is an identifiable relationship between the disability and the assistance that the animal provides.
+Specifically, the student must (1) submit a copy of their most recent psychological and/or educational evaluations pertaining to their disability, emotional and/or psychological diagnosis; (2) have a treating physician or qualified mental health provider complete the Emotional Support Animal Treating Physician Form documenting that: (a) the individual has a disability; (b) the animal is necessary for the individual to have an equal opportunity to use and enjoy their University residence; that (c) there is an identifiable relationship between the disability and the assistance that the animal provides; (3) a signed letter from a veterinarian on business letterhead stating the following: (a) the Emotional Support Animals immunizations as required by the state of Florida have been given and are up to date; (b) evidence of monthly flea treatment and evidence of hookworms and roundworms treatment; (c) type of Emotional Support Animal; (d) breed; (e) age of Emotional Support (animals must be at least 12 months old); (f) that the animal is housebroken and (g) that the Animal is in good health.
 Determination of reasonable accommodation will be determined on a case-by-case basis and include, but is not limited to, consideration of the following: is there an identified need; does the animal pose a direct threat to the health and safety of others; would the animal pose an undue financial and administrative burden on university; or would the animal fundamentally alter the nature of any of University’s programs or operations.
 Animals that may pose a health risk or danger to others or fundamentally alter the nature of any of university’s programs or operations will not be permitted.

 The ADA Coordinator will initially review all requests and determine whether the necessary information or documentation is present.
 Alternative accommodations may be discussed during this process and offered where appropriate.